-This subject examines changes to the global media environment in order to ready future knowledge workers for the rapidly changing professional employment market.
-Among the most profound of the changes in communications in recent years are global communication networks, digitalisation, mobile content creation and delivery, human-machine interaction, virtualisation, artificial intelligence, big data and democratisation of video, sound and text.
-These global media trends are examined in their social context drawing on interdisciplinary studies that include humanities, arts, social sciences and business.
+This subject examines changes to the global media environment to prepare future knowledge workers for the rapidly changing professional employment market.
+Some of the most profound changes have occurred in global communication networks, digitalisation of media, mobile content creation and delivery, human-machine interaction, virtualisation, artificial intelligence, big data, and video, sound and text democratisation.
+These global media trends are examined in their social context drawing on interdisciplinary studies that include humanities, arts, social sciences, and business.

 |Faculty||Faculty of Society & Design|

 1. Demonstrate knowledge of the key concepts and theories used to debate the merits of emerging media.